dotnet/docs/docs/visual-basic/language-reference/operators/orelse-operator.md

 |`False`|`False`|`False`|

 ## Data Types
  The `OrElse` operator is defined only for the [Boolean Data Type](../../../visual-basic/language-reference/data-types/boolean-data-type.md).
-Visual Basic converts each operand as necessary to `Boolean` and performs the operation entirely in `Boolean`.
+Visual Basic converts each operand as necessary to `Boolean` before evaluating the expression.
 If you assign the result to a numeric type, Visual Basic converts it from `Boolean` to that type such that `False` becomes `0` and `True` becomes `-1`.
 For more information, see [Boolean Type Conversions](../data-types/boolean-data-type.md#type-conversions)

 ## Overloading